apiman/apiman.github.io/_blog-src/_posts/2016-02-22-plugin-mgmt.markdown

 The best way to illustrate how to upgrade a policy plugin is to follow the process step-by-step.

-For this illustration, we’ll use one of the policy plugins provided in the official apiman plugins git repository ( [https://github.com/apiman/apiman-plugins](https://github.com/apiman/apiman-plugins) ) as our custom plugin.
-Many of the plugins provided in this repository are also available set of “available plugins” packaged with apiman.
-We’ll use one of the plugins (“test-policy” - it’s a very simple policy that adds a header to the inbound http request) that is not already installed into apiman for this example.
+For this illustration, we'll use one of the policy plugins provided in the official apiman plugins git repository ( [https://github.com/apiman/apiman-plugins](https://github.com/apiman/apiman-plugins) ) as our custom plugin.
+Many of the plugins provided in this repository are also available set of "available plugins" packaged with apiman.
+We'll use one of the plugins ("test-policy" - it's a very simple policy that adds a header to the inbound http request) that is not already installed into apiman for this example.

 (Note that in order to follow this example, you will have to have maven and git installed.)